 13(2) If no Supervisor is in office, such a meeting of creditors may be convened by you, any creditor, any person who was in the same firm, LLP or company as the Supervisor immediately before the vacancy occurred, or by the former Supervisor’s authorising body.

-13(3) If a meeting of creditors is called when no Supervisor is in office, the person who convened the meeting must act as chairman of that meeting.
+13(3) If a meeting of creditors is called when no Supervisor is in office, the person who convened the meeting must act as chair of that meeting.

 PART VI